 Wounds located on a patients heel, either on the back or on the bottom; present a unique difficult to heal situation.
-These usually arise to our office after treatment by other specialists is not adequate for wound closure.
+These usually come to our office after treatment by other specialists is not adequate for wound closure.
 We realize that these particular wounds are difficult to off load and allow the body to heal the wound.
-The other problem in this area is that he over all vasculature, the blood flow to the skin is minimal when compared to other place inthe lower extremity.
+The other problem in this area is that the overall vasculature, the blood flow to the skin is minimal when compared to other places in the lower extremity.
 These two factors create the perfect opportunity for a chronic wound to develop.
 Also in this area, there is bone ( the Calcaneus aka the heel bone ) that is very close to the skin surface.
 A chronic wound can easily introduce bacteria to the surface of the bone and cause a bone infection called osteomyelitis ( if you would like to know more about Bone Infections click here or navigate to the osteomyelitis tab to the left ).

 If you have a heel wound that cannot be healed please contact us, no matter how small or extensive the wound may be, we will devise a treatment plan for you.
 If you live out of the New York area we can direct you to a doctor in your area that we trust.

 A little bit more about diabetic decubitus ulcers and other pressure ulcers: